MapAnything: Universal Feed-Forward Metric 3D Reconstruction: Related Work

 \paragraph{Multi-View Feed-forward Reconstruction.}

-DUSt3R and its metric follow-up MASt3R \cite{LeroyCR2024} predict a coupled scene representation (\ie, cameras, poses, and geometry are parameterized by a pointmap and need to be recovered post-hoc) and need expensive post-processing \& symmetric inference to perform multi-view unconstrained SfM.
-Follow-up work~\cite{DuistZWLCR2025, MuraiDD2025, ElfleZAL2025, pataki2025mpsfm} integrates MASt3R's outputs into classical SfM and SLAM pipelines in a more principled manner.
+DUSt3R and its metric follow-up MASt3R \cite{LeroyCR2024} predict a coupled scene representation (\ie, cameras, poses, and geometry are parameterized by a pointmap and need to be recovered post hoc) and require expensive post-processing \& symmetric inference to perform multi-view unconstrained SfM.
+Follow-up work \cite{DuistZWLCR2025, MuraiDD2025, ElfleZAL2025, PatakSSP2025} integrates MASt3R outputs into classical SfM and SLAM pipelines in a more principled manner.
 Recent works like Spann3R \cite{WangA2025}, CUT3R \cite{WangZHEK2025}, and MUSt3R \cite{CabonSACCRL2025} remove the need for classical optimization and enable multi-view reconstruction via latent state memory in transformers.
-However, these works do not yet match the performance of traditional optimization on top of predicted two-view outputs from MASt3R \cite{DuistZWLCR2025,MuraiDD2025}.
+However, these works do not yet match the performance of traditional optimization applied to predicted two-view outputs from MASt3R \cite{DuistZWLCR2025,MuraiDD2025}.

 Recently, MV-DUSt3R+ \cite{TangFWXRSY2025} and VGGT \cite{WangCKVRN2025} demonstrate multi-view inference by extending the DUSt3R architecture for multi-view reconstruction.
 Likewise, Reloc3r \cite{DongWLCFKY2025} focuses on camera re-localization and directly predicts multi-view camera poses.
-MV-DUSt3R+ achieves this by parallelizing the cross-attention transformer to support different reference views, leading to a significant increase in compute, while VGGT employs an alternating attention transformer to predict multi-view pointmaps, depth, pose, and features for tracking.
+MV-DUSt3R+ achieves this by parallelizing the cross-attention transformer to support different reference views, leading to a significant increase in computation, while VGGT employs an alternating attention transformer to predict multi-view pointmaps, depth, pose, and features for tracking.
 FASt3R \cite{YangSLHTCCMF2025} uses positional encoding for long-sequence inference in LLMs for global attention trained on a few views to work on a larger number of views.
-More recently, $\pi^3$~\cite{WangZZCZLCPSH2025} finetunes VGGT to remove the use of the first input frame as reference coordinate.
+More recently, $\pi^3$~\cite{WangZZCZLCPSH2025} fine-tunes VGGT to remove the use of the first input frame as reference coordinate.